-Since the local pre-check can increase the latency of a QueryOperation you can configure how many local partitions should be considered for the pre-check or deactivate the feature completely.
+Since the local pre-check can increase the latency of a QueryOperation you can configure how many local partitions should be considered for the pre-check or you can deactivate the feature completely.

-6.1.11.1.2 Scope of Feature Besides the designated query operations, there are other operations which use predicates internally.
+6.1.11.1.2 Scope of Result Size Limit Besides the designated query operations, there are other operations which use predicates internally.
 Those method calls will throw the QueryResultSizeExceededException as well.
 Please see the following matrix to see the methods that are covered by the query result size limit.